srlinuxamericas/N92-evpn/README.md

 ## Connecting to the devices

 Find the nodename or IP address of the device and then use SSH.
-Username: admin
+Username: `admin`
-Password: <refer to the card>
+Password: Refer to the card

 ```
 ssh admin@clab-srl-evpn-leaf1